PiLLLaa/pod/README.md

          -.
 Normal/Exceptional Weapon be disabled except for Wand/Staves/Scepter
          -.
 Price item be disabled (Throwing and Wands(No 3skills))
          -.
 Imbue Tiara be disabled
+      2) Armor base item has marking for Defence.
 ----------------------------------------------------------------------------------------------------------------------
 :
 :